top of page

 • Lasting change: By addressing root causes inside, it supports deep and lasting healing.

-How to Get Started with IFS Therapy
+Getting Started with IFS Therapy

-If you are interested in exploring IFS therapy for trauma healing, consider these to see if it is right for you:
+If you are interested in exploring IFS therapy for trauma healing, consider these steps to see if it is right for you:

-• Prepare to be patient and open to exploring your inner world
+• Prepare to be patient and open to exploring your inner world.

-• Use journaling or mindfulness to notice your parts between sessions
+• Use journaling or mindfulness to notice your parts between sessions.

-• Share your experiences honestly with your therapist
+• Share your experiences honestly with your therapist.

-• Remember healing is a process, and progress may come gradually
+• Remember healing is a process, and progress may come gradually.

 Many people find that even a few sessions of IFS therapy bring new insights and relief from trauma symptoms.